What are bots and how do you stop them from skewing your reporting? Read on. I’m going to help you understand.

 What is a Bot?

-A bot, short for robot, is a software application which has the primary mission of completing automated tasks online.
-These tasks are typically repetitive in nature, and are performed with more efficiency and speed than is possible by a human.
+A bot, short for robot, is a software application that has the primary mission of completing automated tasks online.
+These tasks are typically repetitive in nature and are performed with more efficiency and speed than is possible by a human.

 Good vs. Harmful Bots

 Bots are used for beneficial purposes such as indexing internet sources and search engines.
 However, their uses have also gone over to the dark side.
 Harmful bots are designed for malicious purposes, such as spreading malware, collecting email addresses, committing click fraud, and artificially inflating website traffic.
 Let’s take a look at the different types of bad bots you need to be aware of.

 Other bots spam without even collecting email addresses.
 They attack the servers directly by going to hundreds of thousands of websites each day and sending HTTP requests with a fake referrer header.
 They design and distribute these fake headers in order to avoid being discovered as bots.
 The phony header typically displays the website that the spammer wishes to endorse, and which they want to get clicks or even links from in the case that server logs have been made public.

 Some spambots are designed to send artificial traffic without even visiting a website.
 This happens when the bots produce HTTP requests from a Google Analytics tracking code.
 Your website ID is used as well.
 Not only can smart spambots send fake traffic to a website, but they can also send fake referrers.
 Since the referrer website often looks like a legitimate one, you may think that the referring website is real, though it’s not.
 The GM Block Bots plugin filters out these types of bots with a 403 Forbidden message and prevents them from showing up in your Google Analytics.